fosuniverse/open-source-projects/Contributing.md

         - Project name
         - URL to your Github project repository
         - Project description
-        - Author/owner of the project
+        - Github Username
         - Author's country of origin (Must be African)
-        - Author's Twitter account
+        - Twitter handle

     - Example of a `JSON` entry: